sarmbruster/neo4j-querykiller/README.md

 ### statistics

 Querykiller implements the observer pattern.
 One observer is statistics.
+Using config option `extension.statistics.enabled=false` in `neo4j.properties` this can be switched off.

 Get a list of all queries run so far: